How the Oceans got their names?

 There is only one ocean on planet Earth.

-Different names have been given to the 5 oceans based on geographical, navigational, scientific and historical reasons.
-Historically, explorers and geographers have recognized the existence of 4 oceans – Pacific, Atlantic, Indian and Arctic.
-Antarctic Ocean, also known as Southern Ocean, is a more recent addition to the list.
+Different names have been given to the 5 oceans based on geographical, navigational, scientific, and historical reasons.
+Historically, explorers and geographers have recognized the existence of 4 oceans – the Pacific, Atlantic, Indian, and Arctic.
+The Antarctic Ocean, also known as the Southern Ocean, is a more recent addition to the list.
 The oceans and seas of the world cover close to 71 percent of the Earth with exposed land making up the rest.

 The term ‘ocean’ comes from the Latin word “ōkeanos” which translates to the “great stream encircling the earth’s disc”.
 This was used by the Greeks to describe the single mass of water that they believed surrounded the earth. Ōkeanos was used with contrasting reference to the inland waters of the Mediterranean Sea.

 The largest of all oceans, the Pacific spreads over 64 million square miles.
 The name Pacific comes from the expression “Mar Pacifico” which was used by the Portuguese explorer Ferdinand Magellan in 1520 to describe the calm waters of the ocean as he saw it.